IvanLim/mpc-controller/README.md

 The list of waypoints ptsx and ptsy were transformed so that they centered around 0.
 The same thing for the vehicle heading.
 This was done to reduce the number of transforms needed later on.

-### Dealing with latency

-The values of N and dt were selected so that we look one second ahead, and produce predicted values that work well with the latency of 100ms.

 ## Dependencies